stcan/meanwell-can-control/README.md

 # meanwell-can-control
-Tool to control Bidirectional Power Supplys from Mean Well via CAN Bus
+Tool to control Meanwell CAN Bidirectional Power Supplys and Charger via CAN Bus

-Tested with the 24V Version BIC-2200-CAN-24 and NPB Series Charger
+Tested with the Version BIC-2200-CAN-24 and NPB-1200-24 PSU/Charger

-Please note:  this tool to control the BIC-2200 is not yet complete and also not fully tested.
-Do not use without monitoring the BIC-2200.
+Please note:  this tool to control read and write settings to the CAN device It is not yet complete and also not fully tested.
+Do not use without monitoring the device.
 There is no error handling yet !!!
+Use at your own risk !

 What is missing:
-- status queries
 - variables plausibility check

-- programming missing functions
+	   Use ./ChargeScript for automatic charge / discharge See config paramter inside the script

-       Usage: ./bic2200.py parameter value
+	   Usage: ./mwcancmd.py parameter value
+       To use a standalone cmd to the mw device

        on                   -- output on
        off                  -- output off